Customer Engagement Benefits of the Communities

-Digital Customer Communities create a dynamic customer engagement solution.
-These communities give your customers a place to share insight, collaborate, advocate for your products or services, and even make purchases.
-A Digital Customer Community will let your customers connect with those just like them, with similar interests.
+- give your customers a place to share insight, collaborate, advocate for your products or services, and make purchases!

 Use Case #1: Deepen Customer Engagement